zy7980/HPD/README.md

 - [man](./man): package manual for help in R session.
 - [tests](./tests): `R` unit tests written using the `testthat` package.
 - [vignettes](./vignettes): `R` vignettes for R session html help pages.

-# System Requirements

-## Hardware Requirements

-The `lol` package requires only a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 2 GB of RAM.
-For optimal performance, we recommend a computer with the following specs:

-RAM: 16+ GB
-CPU: 4+ cores, 3.3+ GHz/core

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.

-## Software Requirements

-### OS Requirements

-The package development version is tested on *Linux* operating systems.
-The developmental version of the package has been tested on the following systems:

-Linux: Ubuntu 16.04
-Mac OSX:
-Windows:

-The CRAN package should be compatible with Windows, Mac, and Linux operating systems.

-Before setting up the `lolR` package, users should have `R` version 3.4.0 or higher, and several packages set up from CRAN.

 #### Installing R version 3.4.2 on Ubuntu 16.04